-In data analytics for Voice of Customer, your produced reports should focus on answering your initial questions.
+In VoC data analytics, your produced reports should focus on answering your initial questions.

 Let’s say you’re asking, “How do travelers feel about Atlanta’s airport?”

 To find an answer, you’ve gathered a collection of reviews from Hartsfield–Jackson Atlanta International Airport’s Facebook page.
-And for the sake of argument, let’s say you’ve determined that Lexalytics’ Spotlight web platform is the best tool for the job.
+For the sake of argument, let’s say you’ve determined that Lexalytics’ Spotlight web platform is the best tool for the job.
 (This isn’t just self-promotion: we’ve run this analysis ourselves).

 Here’s one example of an analysis you might perform.
 This chart shows sentiment scores mapped against volume over time for reviews that mention the topic “Wayfinding.”